Historic Jersey Shore Bed and Breakfast

 When the Schmuckers took possession of the house, almost everything in the building that could need repairs needed them big-time.
 Not a single one of the 52 double-hung windows went up and stayed up.
 All three levels of the roof leaked seriously.
 The plumber called the plumbing a “nightmare” and the entire electrical system was way beyond scary.
 The exterior of the house had been painted in small sections at varying times and that project gave the building a patchwork color scheme of “battleship” gray.

 Beyond these basics, most of the furniture was only worth discarding; all bedding needed to be replaced; door locks would not work; there were only six bathrooms and they all needed major help.
 The kitchens were a poor rendition of vintage 1940’s to early 1950’s, a little like the one in “The Honeymooners”.
 Amazing that anyone would actually pay money to vacation in such a place!

-Many years later, a great deal of restoration work and the Bedford Inn had turned into a restored Jersey Shore Bed & Breakfast inn.
-Cindy had spent close to 30 years running the inn until May of 2005 when Archie & Stephanie Kirk purchased the Bedford.
+Many years later, a great deal of restoration work and the Bedford Inn had turned into a restored Cape May, New Jersey hotel.
+Cindy had spent close to 30 years running the inn until May of 2005 when Archie & Stephanie Kirk purchased the Bedford Inn.

-January 2, 2006, the Kirks closed down the Bedford for about three months to do some updating and adding their personal touch to the inn.
+January 2, 2006, the Kirks closed down the Bedford for about three months to do some updating and add their personal touch to the inn.
 The common areas of all three floors were totally redone.
-New paint, wallpaper, chandeliers, and of course the beautiful murals on the dining room walls and ceilings were the final touches to give the Bedford it’s new look.
-Every year since then Archie and Stephanie have taken each room and given it a complete makeover.
+New paint, wallpaper, chandeliers, and the beautiful murals on the dining room walls and ceilings were the final touches to give the Bedford its new look.
+Every year since then, Archie and Stephanie have taken each room and given it a complete makeover.
 As with any old home, it is always a work in progress.
 There is always something to be done with the constant upkeep of the old and those new little touches to help make your stay more enjoyable and comfortable than the year before.